 As newspapers, scientific journals, book reviews, and other new genres began to circulate widely, much of their form and content was borrowed from letters, allowing for easier access to these unfamiliar modes of printing and reading texts.
 Arguing that bridge genres encouraged people to see themselves as connected by networks of communication—as members of what they called “the world” of writing—I combine techniques of genre theory with archival research and literary interpretation, analyzing canonical works such as Addison and Steele’s Spectator, Samuel Johnson’s Lives of the Poets, and Jane Austen’s Northanger Abbey alongside anonymous periodicals and the letters of middle-class housewives.
 The multiple “rises” that scholars have documented in this period—of print, the public sphere, the novel, and the newspaper—converged on a pervasive, but overlooked, strategy: the use of the letter to collect, present, and distribute information.

 “Thoughtful and engaging… valuable for not only for students and scholars of the eighteenth-century British literature but media studies more broadly.”

 “Writing to the World is a gem of a book and will be of great interest to literary historians and media theoreticians alike.
 The clarity and elegance of King’s writing and the innovativeness of her argument make each individual chapter a distinct pleasure to read.“

-Writing to the World has been reviewed in the TLS, Eighteenth-Century Fiction, Modern Philology, Media History, RES, the Journal for Eighteenth-Century Studies, and The European Legacy, and in SEL‘s and The Year’s Work in English Studies‘s annual omnibus reviews of recent work in the eighteenth century.
+Writing to the World has been reviewed in venues including the TLS, Eighteenth-Century Studies, Eighteenth-Century Fiction, Modern Philology, Media History, RES, New England Quarterly, the Journal for Eighteenth-Century Studies, and The European Legacy, and in SEL‘s and The Year’s Work in English Studies‘s annual omnibus reviews of recent work in the eighteenth century.